-Levels may be set by selecting the relevant cell, then using the buttons at the right to increase of decrease the value.
-Buttons are provided to quickly set a given cell to OdB or to turn the level off entirely.
+Levels may be set by selecting the relevant cell, then using the buttons at the right to increase or decrease the value.
+Buttons are provided to quickly set a given cell to 0dB or to turn the level off entirely.